greatdave1121/python-demos/README.md

 - magic8Ball.py
 - BMI Calculator (A simple program that calculates Body Mass Index(BMI))
 - Banking Program (A simple program that checks balance, make deposits and withdrawals)
+- zigzag.py (A simple program to draw a zigzag with an infinite loop)

 ## Usage